Zelle is a peer-to-peer (P2P) mobile payment platform for sending and receiving money fast within minutes.

 - Interac

-A free KOHO account comes with a reloadable prepaid card and a mobile app that doubles as a budgeting tool and savings account.
+A free Neo Money account includes a reloadable prepaid card and a mobile app that doubles as a budgeting tool and savings account.
 The company also has paid offerings.

 Its top features are:

-Cash back Card: Use the KOHO prepaid Mastercard to pay for purchases online or in-store and earn up to 5% cash back.
+Cash back Card: Use the Neo Money prepaid Mastercard to pay for purchases online or in-store and earn up to 5% cash back.
 Even better, you can reload the card using your bank account anytime.

-Free money transfers: You can send unlimited transfers to anyone using their email address, including KOHO users and non-users.
+Free money transfers: You can send unlimited transfers to anyone using their email address, including Neo users and non-users.

-CDIC protection: The funds in your KOHO account are protected against insolvency for up to $100,000.
+CDIC protection: The funds in your Neo Money account are protected against insolvency by the CDIC.

-Welcome bonus: Get a $20 sign up bonus when you sign up, enter our referral code CASHBACK, and complete your first purchase.
+Welcome bonus: Get a $20 sign up bonus when you sign up, fund your account with at least $50 and complete your first purchase.

 2. Wise